joannacastano/documentation-repo-case-study/Documentation.md

 Since we had the freedom to choose any framework in creating the web application, we decided to use Flask, a Python-based web framework that can support Cassandra.

-We created a simple To-do app that has authentication and can do CRUD processes.
+We created a simple To-do app that has authentication and can do CREATE, READ, DELETE processes.

 - **Step 1** Create a flask environment by following this [guide from Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-flask).